AJ Styles: Various alliances (2007–2009)

-At Bound for Glory IV, Styles faced Christian Cage and Booker T in a three-way match in which Booker T won.
+At Bound for Glory IV on October 12, Styles faced Christian Cage and Booker T in a three-way match in which Booker T won.
 Shortly after that, Booker T, Kurt Angle, Kevin Nash and Sting formed The Main Event Mafia, and Styles teamed up with Samoa Joe to fight them.
 On the October 30 episode of Impact!, Styles and Joe formed a faction of younger wrestlers known as The TNA Front Line to combat The Main Event Mafia, who recruited Scott Steiner.
-Styles challenged Sting for the TNA World Heavyweight Championship at Turning Point and again in an eight-man tag team match at Final Resolution, but was unsuccessful each time.
+Styles challenged Sting for the TNA World Heavyweight Championship at Turning Point on November 9 and again in an eight-man tag team match at Final Resolution on December 7, but was unsuccessful each time.
 On the January 22, 2009, episode of Impact!, Angle vowed to end Styles' career and later that night beat Styles in a tables match, where Styles was injured (kayfabe).

-At Against All Odds, Styles returned by attacking Booker T and stealing his TNA Legends Championship.
-Styles defeated Booker T to become Legends Champion (and the first TNA Grand Slam Champion) at Destination X, and he retained in a rematch at Sacrifice.
-At Slammiversary, Styles competed in the King of the Mountain match for the TNA World Heavyweight Championship, but was unsuccessful after Samoa Joe turned on The Front Line and helped Angle win.
-Nash won Styles' Legends Championship at Victory Road.
-Following the loss, Styles began a "Best of Three Series" against Matt Morgan for entry into the TNA World Heavyweight Championship match with Sting and Angle at Hard Justice, which saw Styles winning the first match, but losing the following two, resulting in Morgan advancing to Hard Justice.
+At Against All Odds on February 8, Styles returned by attacking Booker T and stealing his TNA Legends Championship.
+Styles defeated Booker T to become Legends Champion (and the first TNA Grand Slam Champion) at Destination X on March 15, and he retained in a rematch at Sacrifice.
+At Slammiversary on June 21, Styles competed in the King of the Mountain match for the TNA World Heavyweight Championship, but was unsuccessful after Samoa Joe turned on The Front Line and helped Angle win.
+Nash won Styles' Legends Championship at Victory Road on July 19.
+Following the loss, Styles began a "Best of Three Series" against Matt Morgan for entry into the TNA World Heavyweight Championship match with Sting and Angle at Hard Justice on August 16, which saw Styles winning the first match, but losing the following two, resulting in Morgan advancing to Hard Justice.